BrooksBellInc/charles_shwab_training/README.md

 # Testing Dev Activity

 For this activity we will be building a mini test in the Browser console.
-To emulate the user of Optimizely, we will inject test code using the Code Injector Google Chrome plugin.
+To emulate the use of Optimizely, we will inject test code using the Code Injector Google Chrome plugin.

 ## Getting Started